0exp/qonfig/README.md

 - (**IMPORTANT**) `import_settings` imports config settings as access methods to config's settings (creates `attr_reader`s for your config);
 - generated methods can be used as predicates (with trailing `?` symbol);
-- you can generate `attr_accessor`s by specifying `accessor: true` option (be careful: you can get `AmbiguousSettingValueError` when you try to assign a value to config option which have nested settings);
+- you can generate `attr_accessor`s by specifying `accessor: true` option (be careful: you can get `Qonfig::AmbiguousSettingValueError` when you try to assign a value to config option which have nested settings);
 - signature: `.import_settings(config_object, *setting_keys, mappings: {}, prefix: '', raw: false)`
   - `config_object` - an instance of `Qonfig::DataSet` whose config settings should be imported;
   - `*setting_keys` - an array of dot-notaed config's setting keys that should be imported